- Why Research

 The potential value of liquid biopsy in assessing and monitoring cancer patient status is widely appreciated within the breast cancer community.
 These include the ability to assess tumor biology and tumor evolution in real time that would not be practical or ethical if tissue biopsies were required.

 The Blood PAC (Profiling Atlas in Cancer) Initiative was formed in 2016 in response to the White House Cancer Moonshot.
 This collaborative effort aims to establish an open database for liquid biopsies that will expedite the development of safe and effective blood-based diagnostics, accelerate drug development, streamline clinical research, and dramatically improve the lives of cancer patients.

 The project supported by BCRF, led by Dr. Craig Shriver and BCRF colleague Peter Kuhn, will develop a pilot program to demonstrate the feasibility and future use of a blood profiling atlas in breast cancer.

 A comprehensive ‘fluid biopsy’ for breast cancer would incorporate a number of circulating factors, including rare cancer cells, circulating genomic DNA fragments, circulating RNA fragments and exosomes (small vesicles containing tumor proteins and genetic material) for a more complete description of the disease.

-A peripheral blood sample provides the opportunity for a minimally invasive test that could be performed sufficiently frequently during treatment to provide real time actionable data to guide treatment strategies and conversations with patients.
+A peripheral blood sample provides the opportunity for a minimally invasive test that could be performed frequently during treatment to provide real time actionable data to guide treatment strategies and conversations with patients.

 This project will leverage existing resources of the participants to compile and analyze data on liquid biopsy approaches in breast cancer and will conduct a demonstration experiment in selected breast cancer scenarios.